Consumer Alert Regarding Ticket Purchases

 Recommendations to avoid being ensnared by unscrupulous ticket resellers:

-Be aware that we do NOT partner with any secondary ticketing company or reseller—if you see our tickets on sale on these resale sites, please check our site FIRST, or give us a call.
+Wharton Center has partnered with only SeatGeek.
+We do NOT partner with any other secondary ticketing company or reseller—if you see our tickets on sale on these resale sites, please check our site FIRST, or give us a call.
 You will frequently find tickets for sale (usually at a lower price) directly from us.

 Some sites will advertise our tickets for sale before they go on sale to the public.
 Be aware that these vendors have not purchased the tickets they are marketing—and you may pay an inflated price for premium seat locations and receive tickets that are very different than what you think you paid for.